rongqingpin/Cheatsheets/Markdown.md

 ## Header2
 #### Header4, etc.

 new line: two spaces + enter at the end of the line

+&nbsp;&nbsp;&nbsp;&nbsp;a line that's indented

 * bullet or
 - bullet